While you're enrolled, your student card will give you access to a broad range of services and facilities on campus.

 If you've previously had access but are encountering issues entering a secure area, check that you are currently enrolled in Sydney Student.
 If you've recently re-enrolled, allow 48 hours for your access to be restored.

-If your student card doesn’t grant you access or make a sound when scanned, you will need to contact the Student Centre to determine if you need a replacement card.
+If your student card doesn’t make a sound when scanned, you will need to contact the Student Centre to determine if you need a replacement card.

 If you’re a postgraduate research student, the spaces you’ll be working in require key and/or swipe-card access.
 During your induction meeting with your supervisor, you will review the locations you need access to.